markseung/demo-tax-provider/README.md

 It currently only implements the [Estimate Taxes](https://developer.bigcommerce.com/api-reference/providers/tax-provider-api/tax-provider/estimate) endpoint.
 That endpoint is _/api/tax/estimate_.
 The Void, Commit, and Adjust endpoints may or may not be added in the future.
+Keep in mind that these missing endpoints must be implemented for a production ready tax provider app if that is your intent.